menu

 Overview

 Elberta is a tiny village located in the state of Michigan.
 With a population of 313 people and just one neighborhood, Elberta is the 617th largest community in Michigan.
-Elberta has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Elberta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Elberta real estate is some of the most expensive in Michigan, although Elberta house values don't compare to the most expensive real estate in the U.S.